Harvard president Claudine Gay resigns amid plagiarism claims, backlash from antisemitism testimony

 CAMBRIDGE, Mass.
 (AP) — Harvard University President Claudine Gay resigned Tuesday amid plagiarism accusations and criticism over testimony at a congressional hearing where she was unable to say unequivocally that calls on campus for the genocide of Jews would violate the school’s conduct policy.

-Gay is the second Ivy League president to resign in the past month following the congressional testimony — Liz Magill, president of the University of Pennyslvania, resigned Dec.
+Gay is the second Ivy League president to resign in the past month following the congressional testimony — Liz Magill, president of the University of Pennsylvania, resigned Dec.
 9.

 Gay, Harvard’s first Black president, announced her departure just months into her tenure in a letter to the Harvard community.

 Following the congressional hearing, Gay’s academic career came under intense scrutiny by conservative activists who unearthed several instances of alleged plagiarism in her 1997 doctoral dissertation.
-Harvard’s governing board initially rallied behind Gay, saying a review of her scholarly work turned up “a few instances of inadequate citation” but no evidence of research misconduct.
+The Harvard Corporation, Harvard’s governing board, initially rallied behind Gay, saying a review of her scholarly work turned up “a few instances of inadequate citation” but no evidence of research misconduct.

-Days later, the Harvard Corporation revealed that it found two additional examples of “duplicative language without appropriate attribution.”
+Days later, the Harvard Corporation said it found two additional examples of “duplicative language without appropriate attribution.”
 The board said Gay would update her dissertation and request corrections.

 The Harvard Corporation said the resignation came “with great sadness” and thanked Gay for her “deep and unwavering commitment to Harvard and to the pursuit of academic excellence.”